umutdinceryananer/Slack-Workflow-Engine/README.md

    - In Slack, run `/request refund`, fill the modal, and submit.
    - A channel message appears with Approve/Reject buttons; only `APPROVER_USER_IDS` can confirm.
    - Approving or rejecting updates the database and edits the Slack message.
 Unauthorized users receive an ephemeral warning.
    - Open the bot’s App Home (Slack → Messages → App → Home) to review “My Requests” and “Pending Approvals”.
 Entries appear after you submit/approve, and rapid refreshes are debounced for rate-limit safety.
+Use the pagination buttons and filter summary to explore larger datasets.

 9. **Run automated tests**
    ```bash